Colombo Dockyard: Facilities and operation

 Colombo Dockyard has operated in joint collaboration with Onomichi Dockyard Japan since 1993- the collaboration's twenty-year anniversary was celebrated on March 26, 2013.

-In 2020 Colombo Dockyard build Eco bulk carriers for Norwegian Misje Eco Bulk company, Misje subsidiary of Kåre Misje & Co.
-Colombo Dockyard build Buoy Tender Vessel sell to ports of Iraq through Toyota Tsusho Corporation of Japan.
-Japan International Cooperation Agency (JICA) help this project.
+In 2020 the Colombo Dockyard built Eco bulk carriers for Norwegian Misje Eco Bulk company, Misje subsidiary of Kåre Misje & Co.
+Colombo Dockyard also built Buoy Tender Vessels to sell to ports of Iraq through Toyota Tsusho Corporation of Japan.
+Japan International Cooperation Agency (JICA) helped with this project.

 Known ship classes built

-The following were known to be made by CD:
+The following ships were known to be made by CD: